joakimmj/ml_course/README.md

 As seen here:
 ![Bitmap](files/bitmap_example.png)

+You can then try to optimize your solution.
+The steps closely resemble the steps in main task 1.

 #### a) Splitting the data

 In this task we want to split the data set into training and test set.